 There is no place on earth that compares to the Middle East for experiencing the fascinating and volatile mix of religions, cultures and historical movements that have shaped the world.
-Beginning in Egypt, wandering through the Sinai and Jordan, living in Israel and the West Bank, and traveling to Greece and Rome, participants will be immersed in the ancient/modern world of Jews, Christians and Muslims.
-Living in Palestinian homes, working on an Israeli kibbutz and at the Nazareth Village, exploring ancient histories and current conflicts, will provide an intense learning experience with the potential for life-changing insights into the Bible, world news, and yourself.
+Beginning in Egypt, wandering through the Sinai and Jordan, living in Israel and the West Bank, and traveling to Greece and Rome, participants will be immersed in the ancient/ modern world of Jews, Christians and Muslims.
+Living in Palestinian homes in the West Bank, and studying, hiking, and serving from a base in Nazareth, and exploring ancient histories and current conflicts will provide an intense learning experience with the potential for life-changing insights into the Bible, world news, and yourself.

 Estimated Cost: on campus tuition, room and board plus $2,200 travel fee (cost may be adjusted due to changes in currency exchange rates and air fares)

 Semester Leader: Linford Stutzman, Bible & Religion Dept.

 Enrollment: 28 students

 Course Credits: 15 semester hours

 This course will focus on particular aspects of Arab, Palestinian, and Jewish cultures in order to understand human culture—world views, values, ideals, feelings, and behavior.
 Of equal concern will be the response of students in developing insight, empathy, and cross-cultural adjustment skills in unfamiliar situations.

 CCLNG 110 Arabic Language 3 SH

 This elementary level Amiya (spoken) Arabic Language course includes intensive instruction in Damascus, Syria during the first part of the semester, with on-going practice throughout the semester with the Arabic speaking people of the Middle East.

 CCREL 302 Religion & Culture in the Middle East (CIW) 3 SH